-- the three business units, which focus on local business and are expected to contribute to sustainable profit and growth: - Belgium Business Unit; - Czech Republic Business Unit; and - International Markets Business Unit: this encompasses the other core countries in Central and Eastern Europe (the Slovak Republic, Hungary and Bulgaria) and Ireland (note: sale agreements have been signed for the Irish loan and deposit books see further);; - the pillars 'CRO Services' and 'CFO Services' (which act as an internal regulator, and whose main role is to support the business units), 'Corporate Staff' (which is a competence centre for strategic know-how and best practices in corporate organisation and communication) and 'Innovation and digital transformation'.
+the three business units, which focus on local business and are expected to contribute to sustainable profit and growth:

+Belgium Business Unit;

+Czech Republic Business Unit; and

+International Markets Business Unit: this encompasses the other core countries in Central and Eastern Europe (the Slovak Republic, Hungary and Bulgaria).
+Since 2022, Ireland does not belong to this business unit anymore since sale agreements have been signed for the Irish loan and deposit books, see section on "KBC Bank Ireland" below;

+the pillars 'CRO Services' and 'CFO Services' (which act as an internal regulator, and whose main role is to support the business units), 'Corporate Staff' (which is a competence centre for strategic know-how and best practices in corporate organisation and communication) and 'Innovation and digital transformation'.

-Each business unit is headed by a Chief Executive Officer (CEO), and these CEOs, together with the CEO, the Chief Risk Officer (CRO), the Chief Innovation Officer (CIO) and the Chief Financial Officer (CFO) constitute the executive committee.
+Each business unit is headed by a Chief Executive Officer (CEO), and these CEOs, together with the CEO, the Chief Risk Officer (CRO), the Chief Innovation Officer (CIO) and the Chief Financial Officer (CFO) constitute the Executive Committee.